OSU-NLP-Group/UGround/offline_evaluation/OmniACT/README.md

    Perform grounding model inference using the query file generated in the previous step.

-   To use **UGround-V1**, please refer to the [UGround-V1 Inference Guidelines](https://github.com/OSU-NLP-Group/UGround/tree/main/grounding) and the scripts provided in the `grounding` folder.
+   To use **UGround-V1**, please refer to the [UGround-V1 Inference Guidelines](https://github.com/OSU-NLP-Group/UGround/tree/main/grounding) and the scripts provided in the `../../grounding` folder.

    To compare with our results, use `data/gpt-4o_query.jsonl` as the question file.